 I have “sole custody.”
 Do I need the father’s permission, or a court order, to move with my child to another state?

-The answer is a qualified yes.
-The exception is the so called 25 mile rule.
+Yes.
+The exception is the so called 25-mile rule.

 Is a court order always required in order to permanently remove children outside of the boundaries you describe?

-What is the basis for the court allowing children to be permanently removed from Illinois?
+What is the basis for the court allowing children to be permanently removed outside of those boundaries?